peterderivaz/alogic-1/doc/preproc.md

 # Preprocessor

+TODO: This has changed a lot in the current compiler, this section needs revising.

 Alogic implements a preprocessor which uses the syntax of the C preprocessor, but has a significantly smaller feature set compared to the C preprocessor.
 The main use of the preprocessor is to allow sharing of type definitions through